yan-ren/programming-class/ClassNotes.md

 The nodes have to satisfy the following properties:

-- The top node is call root node, which has no parent
+- The top node is called root node, which has no parent
 - Each node has a unique parent node

 Each node